raghuvenmarathoor/twitterStreamCollector/README.md

 This is my test with twitterStream

 This is a private project.The idea is to create a candidate list of twitterusers by analysing tweets filtered by search keywords.
-There will be options to load twitterkeywords, save tweets, analyse tweets and users.
+There will be options to load twitter keywords, save tweets, analyse tweets and users and recommend twitter users to follow.

 achievements
 1. multiple twitter accounts